Part 1: Using Color Wheels, Offset, Curves and Auto-Balance

 What is White Balance?

 White Balance (often called Color Balance) is an adjustment to images assuring the colors are rendered accurately.
 Color rendition gets skewed when the camera mismatches the color temperature of the primary illuminant in the scene.
 This gives the recorded images an overall ‘tint’ or ‘color wash’.
 For instance, setting the camera for daylight but shooting under tungsten results in a heavy color wash that skews all the colors.
-If the Balance is way off, the image looks almost monochromatic.
+If the balance is way off, the image looks almost monochromatic.

 The Color Balance adjustment is one of the first two moves you’ll make when color correcting images

-Typically, you’ll first set the overall contrast for image then you’ll tweak your Color Balance.
+Typically, you’ll first set the overall contrast for the image then you’ll tweak your Color Balance.
 But on extremely unbalanced images, you may need to fix the White Balance first.
 Then, you can make informed contrast adjustments.

 In digital color correction, you’ll usually adjust the Red, Green and Blue channels to remove the overall ‘color wash’ and ‘normalize’ the image.
 The concept is simple: Neutral colors (grays, shadows and (sometimes) highlights) should have no apparent tinting.
 If you can adjust the Color Balance to remove tints from grays and shadows then the rest of the image will line up.
 It’ll loos as if the image had been recorded with the proper White Balance in the first place.